vinkobuble/cohort-analysis/README.md

 Cohort Analysis is a Python 3.7 script that processes two input CSV files, one containing customers and the other containing orders data.
 The output of the script is a CSV file with customers cohorts usage analytics per week:
  1. count of unique users in a cohort.
- 1. count and percentage percentage of unique users in a week.
+ 2. count and percentage of unique users in a week.
- 1. count and percentage of 1st time users in a week.
+ 3. count and percentage of 1st time users in a week.

- The sample input CSV files can be found in the [data]() folder.
+ The sample input CSV files can be found in the [data](./data) folder.

 ## How to run script